BryanSwie/Waveshare-esp32-s3-infrared-camera/README.md

 ## License

-This project is open source.
+This project is open source GPL-3.0 licensed.

 ## Acknowledgments